NS 3700: Locomotive 3737

-Locomotive 3737, built in 1911 as SS 731 by Werkspoor, made its first test run between Amsterdam and Utrecht on 28 August 1911.
+Locomotive 3737, built in 1911 as engine SS 731 by Werkspoor, as the sole survivor engine of her class, made her first test run between Amsterdam and Utrecht on 28 August 1911.
 She officially entered service on 11 September 1911.
 Locomotive 3737 (allocated to Roosendaal shed) ran the last official NS steam hauled service from Geldermalsen to Utrecht Maliebaan on 7 January 1958, where the Spoorwegmuseum was already located at that time.
 The locomotive 3737 was subsequently included in the collection of the museum.

-In the 1970s, the NS 3737 was overhauled to be used for special rail tours.
+In the 1970s, the NS 3737 engine was overhauled to be used for special rail tours.
 In the 1974 and '75 steam seasons, the locomotive was leased to the Stichting Stoomtrein Tilburg-Turnhout (SSTT), which operated a tourist train service on a stretch of the Tilburg - Turnhout railway line.
-The NS 3737 played an important role in the anniversary celebration of 150 years of Railways in the Netherlands in 1989.
+The NS 3737 engine played an important role in the anniversary celebration of 150 years of Railways in the Netherlands in 1989.
 In the years that followed, the locomotive, has occasionally been active on the railway network.
-In 1996 she got a completely new boiler with a new firebox.
-The intention was to use the locomotive on a regular basis, but it broke down after a few runs.
-When an overhaul was needed in 2008, the Railway Museum announced that it wanted to use part of a subsidy received from the BankGiro Lottery for this, but at the end of 2008 the amount turned out to be insufficient.
+In 1996, she got a completely new boiler with a new firebox.
+The intention was to use the locomotive on a regular basis, but she broke down after a few runs.
+When an overhaul was needed in 2008 for the engine, the Railway Museum announced that it wanted to use part of a subsidy received from the BankGiro Lottery for this, but at the end of 2008, the amount turned out to be insufficient.